Brucella suis: Pathogenesis

-Diagnosis

 Treatment

 Because B. suis is facultative and intracellular, and is able to adapt to environmental conditions in macrophages, treatment failure and relapse rates are high.
 The only effective way to control and eradicate zoonosis is by vaccination of all susceptible hosts and elimination of infected animals.
 The Brucella abortus (rough LPS Brucella) vaccine, developed for bovine brucellosis and licensed by the USDA Animal Plant Health Inspection Service, has shown protection for some swine and is also effective against B. suis infection, but there is currently no approved vaccine for swine brucellosis.

 Biological warfare

 In the United States, B. suis was the first biological agent weaponized in 1952, and was field-tested with B. suis-filled bombs called M33 cluster bombs.
 It is, however, considered to be one of the agents of lesser threat because many infections are asymptomatic and the mortality is low, but it is used more as an incapacitating agent.